 Homily: Commemoration of St. Nicholas, Bishop

-The following sermon was preached by Benjamin M. Stewart, Gordon A. Braatz Assistant Professor of Worship, Dean of the Chapel, in Augustana Chapel at the Lutheran School of Theology at Chicago on Monday, December 6, 2010.
+The following sermon was preached by Benjamin M. Stewart, Gordon A. Braatz Associate Professor of Worship, Dean of the Chapel, in Augustana Chapel at the Lutheran School of Theology at Chicago on Monday, December 6, 2010.

 Ezekiel 34.11-16; Matthew 24.24-27